Squire (character): Percy Sheldrake

-At age 20, young Percy came into leadership of his family (thus becoming Earl of Wordenshire) when his father was captured in France and his mother was killed in a terroristic attack raid over London.
+At age 20, young Percy came into leadership of his family (thus becoming Earl of Wordenshire) when his father was captured in France and his mother was killed in a terrorist attack over London.
 About this time, another knight from the Middle Ages known as the Shining Knight had recently thawed out from centuries of suspended animation and was assisting the war effort in his native land.
 Unable to save either of Percy's parents, the knight vowed to bring the villains to justice and end their regime once and for all.
 He took Percy under his wing and trained him just as a knight would train a squire in his original 6th century Camelot.
 He bestowed upon him the name Squire, and with the help of the Seven Soldiers of Victory, they fought against the evil and crime.

 During his adventures, the Squire was also part of a team of adolescent superheroes called the Young Allies.
 Remaining together after the war, they fought against the rising threat of post-war nationals in Europe until inner conflicts caused the group to split up.
 Now on his own, and feeling his requisite training had been complete, Squire bestowed upon himself the name Knight, and joined yet another team (the Global Guardians) under this new name.
 He continued to fight for justice even after he fathered a son years later named Cyril.

 Beryl Hutchinson

-Beryl Hutchinson first appeared in JLA #26 (February 1999) and became the new Squire while assisting Knight II.
+Beryl Hutchinson first appeared in JLA #26 (February 1999) and became the new Squire while assisting Knight.
 According to Grant Morrison, she was named after Beryl the Peril, a popular British comic-strip.
 Brave and courageous, she and Knight joined the Ultramarine Corps of Superbia after assisting them in saving a crime-ridden micro-Earth.
 As well as being an expert in swordplay, she is also naturally gifted in several forms of communication, including foreign languages, gestures, and interpretation.
 She can even read information patterns by touch.
 She cares a good deal for Cyril and will protect him at any cost.

 While the Sheldrakes are nobility, Beryl apparently grew up on the streets.
 With regard to her education, she explained to Batman "the Hutchinsons never had no money, but they always had brains and a love of the library".
 In contrast, in Knight and Squire #1, she says she "went to a lot of different schools.
 State ones and posh ones, back and forth".
 She attributes her communication powers to this, since she needed to shift dialects rapidly to match the school she was attending.

 She reappears in Batman #667-669, and again in several issues of the Batman R.I.P. storyline that runs through Batman #676-681 and "Battle for the Cowl" helping Tim Drake and Damian Wayne over the course of the series.